-ALBERTA-SCM, J. Smalley, Jr., VE4GD-LX is now on Trunk Line "I," and it has given him top score in the province with one of the best totals ever.
-BZ, also on Trunk "I," is second with another good score.
-OK and GE are the ' is second with another good score.
+ALBERTA-SCM, J. Smalley, Jr., VE4GD-LX is now on Trunk Line "I," and it has given him top score in the "I," is second with another good score OK and OF are the ' is second with another good score.
 QK and GE are the only other stations handing in traffic reports this month.
 KN passed commercial exams with a grand average of 96%.
 FB, OM.
 LA has been busy building a 'phone for IN at Kirkcaldy.
 OF has had his ticket endorsed for 3.85- and 14mc. 'phone.
 FI and HW are back in Calgary from Varsity.
 LK worked a W6 for the first reported 28-mc. activity since 1930.
 The Lethbridge Club has a couple of 56-mc. rigs that are keeping the boys in that city amused.
 Rod McLeod, Ex4CG, has built a couple for the Army in Calgary, and the ham bunch in the Militia are very much in the fray.
 Edmonton expects to get in some 56-mc. land-to-air testing when Miss Margaret Fane, a licensed pilot, gets her ham ticket.
 PH has been to the Navy School at Esquimault.
 PH and IZ prefer the Army, and will be at Camp Borden all summer.
 The Y.M.C.A.
 Camp Chief Hector will be kept in communication with Calgary with equipment and operators from SC, UP, UW and JC.
 Amateurs in other parts of Canada and the U.S. who intend to come to the Calgary